-We are subject to regulatory requirements relating to capital and liquidity, which are subject to change from time to time.
+We are subject to regulatory requirements relating to capital, which are subject to change from time to time.
 If we fail to meet applicable requirements, we may be restricted in the types of activities we may conduct, and we may be prohibited from taking certain capital actions, such as paying dividends and repurchasing capital securities.
 See "Item 1.
 Business - Supervision and Regulation - Regulatory Capital Requirements" for more information.

-While we have, and expect to continue to, meet the requirements of the Basel III-based capital rules and Regulation Q, we may fail to do so.
+While we have, and expect to continue to, meet the requirements of the Capital Rules, we may fail to do so.
 In addition, these requirements could have a negative impact on our ability to lend, grow deposit balances, make acquisitions or make capital distributions in the form of dividends and share repurchases.
 Higher capital levels could also lower our return on equity.